-The SQL Server Client uses the bcp utility by default in this version, as using the BCP API did not prove to be very reliable.
+The SQL Server Client uses the bcp utility by default in this version.

 The Windows Clients use a separate thread to bulk load tables using SQLLoader or bcp during the data extraction phase of data set cloning.
-The Client creates a set temporary files for the tables that hold the data for the records received from the Databridge Engine.
+The Client creates a set of temporary files for the tables that hold the data for the records received from Databridge Engine.
 When the total temporary file size reaches half of the value specified by the parameter max_temp_storage, all the tables that have temporary files get placed on the bcp thread's work queue.
 The bcp thread processes the list of tables and does the loads sequentially.
-While this is happening the Client creates a new set of temporary files for tables that that get additional records and continue processing DMSII data until the total temporary file size reaches the above mentioned threshold.
+While this is happening, the Client creates a new set of temporary files for tables that that get additional records and continues processing DMSII data until the total temporary file size reaches the above mentioned threshold.
 If the bcp thread is done loading the table involved, processing continues.
-However, if the bcp is not finished loading the data for the table Client stops processing DMSII data until it is signalled that the loading of the table completed.
+However, if the bcp is not finished loading the data for the table the Client stops processing DMSII data until the loading of the table has completed.

-Starting with the 6.6 Client multi-threaded updates were extended to also include extracts, which improves performance as the load is distributed among the update threads.
+Starting with the Databridge 6.6 Client, multi-threaded updates were extended to also include extracts, which improves performance as the load is distributed among the update threads.
 This leads to better resource utilization, as multiple CPUs are working concurrently on processing the data for the records that are received from the Databridge Engine.

 Configuration file parameters for increasing bulk loader speed are listed with the related bulk loader utility in the sections Oracle SQLLoader Bulk Loader and Microsoft SQL Server BCP API and bcp utility.
-See a complete list in Appendix C's section on [Bulk_Loader]
+See a complete list in the Appendix C section on the [Bulk_Loader].

 Adjust the max_temp_storage value to determine what works best for your site.
 Setting this parameter too high tends to reduce the benefits of using multiple threads to launch bulk loader operations.
 Conversely, setting this parameter too low tends to increase overhead, particularly when the record sizes are large, by firing off too many bulk loader operations.
-A value in the range 400M (default) and 1G seems to work best.
+In some cases, a value of 1G seems to work better than the default value of 400M.